-Benefit 1 (SCTs): The SCT programme was initiated as a pilot scheme by Zambia's Ministry of Community Development Mother and Child Health as an intervention to reduce extreme poverty and intergenerational transfer of poverty among beneficiary households and the community.
+Benefit 1 (Social Cash Transfer, SCT): The SCT programme was initiated as a pilot scheme by Zambia's Ministry of Community Development and Social Services (2017) as an intervention to reduce extreme poverty and intergenerational transfer of poverty among beneficiary households and the community.
 The SCT pilots were designed to protect and promote the livelihoods and welfare of households suffering from critical levels of poverty and deprivation.
-Beneficiary households are entitled to ZMW 90 (~USD 9) per month, which they receive on a bi-monthly basis as a sum of ZMW 180 every 2 months (USD 18).
-Different eligibility criteria exist for urban and rural areas.
-Beneficiary households containing one or more disabled members are eligible for double the standard amount (ZMW 360 every 2 months).
+At the end of 2015, the SCT was being implemented in 50 districts.
+In 2016, the programme was rolled out to an additional 28 districts using the harmonized inclusive model (Ministry of Community Development and Social Welfare 2015).
+Beneficiary households are currently entitled to Zambian

-NAPSA Act, Public Services Pension Fund Act, Local Authorities Superannuation Fund Act, and Pension Scheme Regulation Act.
+1 National Pension Scheme Authority Act, Public Services Pension Fund Act, Local Authorities Superannuation Fund Act, and Pension Scheme Regulation Act.